Skip to main content

 Drag-and-drop interfaces in these IDEs allow for the visual creation of windows, buttons, and other GUI elements, saving time and effort in development.
 GUIs have enabled non-programmers to develop software using visual programming languages.

-Key Features of Graphical User Interfaces
+Key Graphical User Interface Elements

 1. Windows: These are rectangular-shaped, graphical screen elements that display an application.
 Each window can show a different application, and users can move, resize, hide, or close it.